bodkan/demografr/README.md

 ⚠️⚠️⚠️

 **Please note that _demografr_ is still under active development.
-Although it's being successfully used in ongoing research projects in my group, the interface does occasionally change on rather short notice (function names, function arguments, etc.).
-I recommend that you keep an eye on the [changelog](https://bodkan.net/demografr/news/index.html) for the list of the most recent updates.**
+Although it's already being used in ongoing research projects, the interface does occasionally change on rather short notice (function names, function arguments, etc.).
+I recommend that you keep an eye on the [changelog](https://bodkan.net/demografr/news/) for the list of the most recent updates.**

 ⚠️⚠️⚠️